yormi/AsyncIt/README.md

 In the case of `waitRoute`, only the `pathname` of the current location is logged.

-If you want to use a custom function, you can always do it via `debugFunction`.
+If you want to use a custom function, you can always do it via `debugFunction(component)`.
+You can access the props with `component.props` and the state with `component.state`.

 Return `this`.